 More specifically, women should schedule an HPV test and a Pap test every five years or a Pap test only every three years.

 Dr. Knecht recommends women report any ongoing abdominal swelling; digestive problems; pain in the abdomen, pelvis, back, or legs; or a constant need to urinate, which may be related to ovarian cancer.

 What women 50 and older should consider

-For women younger than 65 years old, they should schedule an HPV test and a Pap test every five years or a Pap test every three years.
+Women younger than 65 should schedule an HPV test and a Pap test every five years or a Pap test every three years.
 For those over 65, if they’ve had three or more consecutive normal HPV and Pap tests, or a total hysterectomy, they can stop cervical cancer screening.
 And after menopause, women should report to their doctor any unexpected bleeding or spotting.